WojtekSowinski/ScFlowQC/README.md

 Please refer to [the scFlow pipeline repository](https://github.com/combiz/nf-core-scflow) for instruction on using the pipeline

-To run the pipeline with
+To run the pipeline using the original ScFlow R package, checkout commit 52be7b1b2b56e138f68f6f4f57a5a464468288b2.

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 >